What is fiscal year-end bookkeeping?

 Once you close the books, you can also analyze your finances to plan for taxes and save money by reducing your taxable income.

 Beyond financial goals, take the time to streamline your bookkeeping process.
-What worked during your year-end bookkeeping?
+What worked during your fiscal year-end bookkeeping?
 What didn’t?
 Our number one bookkeeping tip is to develop an accounting system.
 This is a great time to refine your strategy.

-10. Get help if you need it
+11. Get help for fiscal year-end close if you need it